Chantal Compaoré: Exile

-During his presidency, Blaise Compaoré faced many challenges from an increasingly dissatisfied and tense population, prominently the 2011 Burkinabé protests which saw several months of army mutinies, street protests, labour strikes, arson attacks, and so on.
-Blaise Compaoré briefly fled the capital of Ouagadougou, taking shelter in his hometown Ziniaré – it is unknown if his wife followed him there.
+During his presidency, Blaise Compaoré faced many challenges from an increasingly dissatisfied and tense population.
+During the 2011 Burkinabé protests, there were several months of army mutinies, street protests, labour strikes, arson attacks, and so on.
+Blaise Compaoré briefly fled the capital of Ouagadougou, taking shelter in his hometown Ziniaré; it is unknown if his wife followed him there.
 The protests were quelled by a combination of force, but marked a turning point in the decade-long Compoaré regime.

 On 28 October 2014, after President Compaoré tried to lift the constitutional limit on his presidential terms ahead of the coming election in 2014, the 2014 Burkinabé uprising broke out.
 Mass protests erupted once more, partially inspired by the memory of Thomas Sankara, with the military eventually deciding to take charge of the situation.
-On 31 October 2014 Blaise Compaoré resigned his presidency, subsequently meaning Chantal was no longer First Lady of the country, and the two fled the country.
-Initially it was reported that the former president had fled to Senegal, which was later disproven.
+On 31 October 2014 Blaise Compaoré resigned his presidency, and he and Chantal fled the country.
+Initially it was reported that the former president had fled to Senegal, but that proved false.
 It was then reported that a heavily armed convoy believed to be carrying Compaoré was traveling towards the southern town of Pô, where he had started the 1983 military coup.
-However, it diverted before reaching the town and he then fled to Ivory Coast with the support of President Alassane Ouattara.
+However, it diverted before reaching the town, and he fled to Ivory Coast with the support of President Alassane Ouattara.

-Soon after their arrival, Radio France Internationale managed to arrange a first interview with Chantal Compaoré following her departure from Burkina Faso, held during a secret meeting.
+Soon after the couple's arrival, Radio France Internationale managed to arrange a first interview with Chantal Compaoré, held during a secret meeting.
 The now former First Lady had arrived in Yamoussoukro before her husband, and had initially waited for him at Korhogo near the Burkinabé-Ivorian border.

-The couple now face an uncertain future, with many in Burkina Faso – among them Mariam Sankara, who returned from exile in 2007 – calling for Blaise to be prosecuted.
+The couple faced an uncertain future.
+Many in Burkina Faso – among them the widowed Mariam Sankara, who had returned from exile in 2007, – called for Blaise to be prosecuted.